D356-DEV/paws-and-tails/README.md

 Paws & Tails will allow users (adopters, shelters and managers) to perform various actions such as posting pets for adoption, searching for pets based on different criteria, managing adoption requests and communicating with each other through the platform.

-Thi is the branch of DIEGO
+This is the branch of DIEGO